apos/rapid-bulky-wshc-by-apos/README.md

 - Build to use with **button / joystick shield**
 - Build a **wireles** SHC - no ST4 or cable
 - Build it **fast** (simply put things together)
-- Build it **cheap** (standard compnents)
+- Build it **cheap**
-- In the first place use standard components.
+- Use standard components.
 You should get every part within days in your country or your local hardware store
 - No long waiting China-imports necessary in the first place just to get started
 - **No welding** required (dupont connector, probably using a crimp tool if you like special cable length)
 - **No PCB** necessary